Language: EN

 What is the binary system and why it's important

 We continue with our binary course.
-We have already seen how to represent numbers, positional notation, the concept of base, and digital numbering systems, binary, octal, and hexadecimal.
+We have already seen ways to represent numbers, positional notation and the concept of base, and digital numbering systems, and that there are multiple systems to represent the same number.

-Of them, we know that the binary system is “special”.
-Otherwise, this course would be about gardening and daisies 🌻, not binary numbers.
+Of them, the binary system we know is “special” (if not, this course would be about gardening and daisies 🌻, and not binary numbers).

 But why is the binary system special?
-Why is the base 2 so important today?
-Well, mainly due to two reasons that we will see below.
+Why is base 2 so important today?
+Well, mainly due to two reasons that we will see below 👇

-It is the minimum base to have positional notation
+It is the minimum base for positional notation

-The first thing that makes the binary system special compared to any other base, is that it is the minimum for positional notation system to work.
-So yes, from the beginning, it’s special.
+The first thing that makes the binary system special compared to any other base is that it is the minimum for the positional notation system to work.
+So, right from the start, it is special.

-We could have base 10, base 12, base 1374… But you can’t have a base 0 or base 1.
+We could have base 10, base 12, base 1374… But you cannot have base 0 or base 1.
 The minimum for positional notation to work is 2.

-You might think… “well, I could count with only one symbol”.
-I can take a symbol, for example 0, and put as many 0 as I need.
-Done!
+You might think… “well, I could count with only one symbol.”
+I can take one symbol, for example 0, and put as many 0s as I need.
+That’s it!
 Base 1.

 0000000000000000

-If you can only use 0, if nothing can change, you can’t store a number.
-If you don’t have at least two symbols (empty counts as a symbol), you can’t have a numbering system.
+If you can only put 0, if you cannot change to another symbol, you cannot store a number.
+If I don’t have at least two symbols (empty works for me as a symbol) I cannot create a numbering system.

 The binary system is the simplest and the minimum necessary to have a numbering system.
-Therefore, it makes sense that it has a special importance compared to the others.
+Therefore, it is logical that it has a special importance compared to others.

-On the other hand, the most important reason why the binary system is so relevant, is that it is very simple to design machines or situations where we can implement a binary system.
+On the other hand, the most important reason why the binary system is so relevant is that it is very easy to design machines or situations where we can implement a binary system.

-For that, we only need “something”, whatever, can change its state.
+For that, we only need “something”, whatever it is, to be able to change state.
 This state can be almost anything:

 • Pen with cap on or off